 Today’s modern coliving movement is the latest iteration of a recurring human trend.
-The act of communally sharing space and resources while benefiting from a supportive community is something we’ve seen time and time again throughout history.
+The act of communal sharing space and resources while benefiting from a supportive community is something we’ve seen repeatedly throughout history.

 Yet each time a coliving or cohousing community arises, it’s often for a completely different reason than the last.
-This is because societal, economic, spiritual and technological shifts significantly impact our lifestyle choices and force us to constantly redefine our idea of “home”.
+This is because societal, economic, spiritual, and technological shifts significantly impact our lifestyle choices and force us to redefine our idea of “home constantly”.

 The coliving movement today is interspersed with the surging sharing economy.
-We’re seeing a societal deviation away from consumerism and towards a peer-to-peer bias.
+We see a societal deviation away from consumerism and towards a peer-to-peer bias.
 And the advent of the Internet has made it easier than ever for people to find the assets they need directly from one another.

 Coliving communities: A tale as old as time